JHortiz23/JH_Technical_Test/README.md

 1. Run the basic queries:
     ```sql
       (Document: Query Writing, Optimization, and Advanced Analysis)

+    SELECT
+    s.survey_name,
+    q.question_text,
+    r.response_text
+    FROM
+        surveys s
+    JOIN
+        questions q ON s.survey_id = q.survey_quest_id
+    JOIN
+        responses r ON q.question_id = r.question_resp_id
+    WHERE
+        s.survey_id = 1; -- Replace with the desired survey_id
     ```

 2. Run the advanced queries:
     ```sql
       (Document: Query Writing, Optimization, and Advanced Analysis)

+    select
+    s.survey_name,
+    AVG(
+        case r.response_text
+            when 'Very Satisfied' then 5
+            when 'Satisfied' then 4
+            when 'Neutral' then 3
+            when 'Dissatisfied' then 2
+            when 'Very Dissatisfied' then 1
+            else null
+        end
+    ) as average_score
+    from
+        surveys s
+    join
+        questions q on s.survey_id = q.survey_quest_id
+    join
+        responses r ON q.question_id = r.question_resp_id
+    group by
+        s.survey_name;

+     select
+    TO_BASE64(u.user_id) as user_,
+    u.user_name,
+    u.user_email,
+    AVG(
+        case r.response_text
+            when 'Very Satisfied' then 5
+            when 'Satisfied' then 4
+            when 'Neutral' then 3
+            when 'Dissatisfied' then 2
+            when 'Very Dissatisfied' then 1
+            else null
+        end
+    ) as average_score_user
+    from
+        users u
+    join
+        responses r on u.user_id = r.user_resp_id

+    group by
+        u.user_id, u.user_name, u.user_email

+    order by
+    average_score_user DESC
+    limit 3;

+    select
+	s.survey_name,
+    q.question_text,
+    r.response_text,
+    COUNT(r.response_text) as response_count
+    from
+        surveys s
+    join
+        questions q on s.survey_id = q.survey_quest_id
+    join
+        responses r on q.question_id = r.question_resp_id
+    where
+        s.survey_id = 1 -- survey_id
+    group by
+        q.question_text,
+        r.response_text
+    order by
+        response_count DESC;

+    SELECT
+        AVG(
+            CASE r.response_text
+                WHEN 'Very Satisfied' THEN 5
+                WHEN 'Satisfied' THEN 4
+                WHEN 'Neutral' THEN 3
+                WHEN 'Dissatisfied' THEN 2
+                WHEN 'Very Dissatisfied' THEN 1
+                ELSE NULL
+            END
+        ) INTO avg_score
+    FROM
+        questions q
+    JOIN
+        responses r ON q.question_id = r.question_id
+    WHERE
+        q.survey_id = surveyID;

+    SELECT avg_score AS survey_score;
     ```

 ### 3. Stored Procedures and Views